phamchanh6599/chat-application/README.md

 + Main technology: React js - Socket - Firebase - Node js

 ## Available Scripts
-In the project directory, you can run:
+In the client and server folder, you can run:

 ### `yarn`
 To install yarn for applicaton